-- 2.2.1 PDRs are afforded to most developments to enable owners to carry out certain works without planning permission under the Town and Country Planning (General Permitted Development)(England) Order 2015 (as amended) .
+- 2.2.1 PDRs are afforded to most developments to enable owners to carry out certain works without planning permission under the Town and Country Planning (General Permitted Development)(England) Order 2015 (as amended).
 The Order sets classes of development for which certain types of works and development can be completed without the need to apply for planning permission. - 2.2.2 Property owners should check with the Planning Department to determine whether their property still has its PDRs before commencing any building work to the property.
-If PDRs have been withdrawn any works covered by the regulations must be applied for via planning permission. - 2.2.3 It should be noted that PDRs are complex and subject to interpretation and exceptions, for instance, PDRs are restricted in Conservation Areas and different PD Rights apply to commercial development, maisonettes, flats and Listed Buildings. - 2.2.4 Developments which can be undertaken via permitted development should take into account the information within this SPD to ensure there are no adverse impacts on neighbours.
+If PDRs have been withdrawn any works covered by the regulations must be applied for via planning permission. - 2.2.3 It should be noted that PDRs are complex and subject to interpretation and exceptions, for instance, PDRs are restricted in Conservation Areas and different PDRs apply to commercial development, maisonettes, flats and Listed Buildings. - 2.2.4 Developments which can be undertaken via permitted development should take into account the information within this SPD to ensure there are no adverse impacts on neighbours.
 Regardless of whether formal consent is required or not, it is advised that you speak to your neighbours about the proposed development, and try to avoid impacting on neighbours privacy and amenity. - 2.2.5 Each site or building has its own unique characteristics, and different considerations will apply to different sites or buildings.
-Gaining an understanding of what a sites unique characteristics are should form an important early stage in the design process.
+Gaining an understanding of what a site's unique characteristics are should form an important early stage in the design process. - Please note that there may be future changes/allowances to permitted development rights which may make some parts of this SPD obsolete.